Zintan's hold on Saif al-Islam reflects Libya divisions

 OCCUPYING FORCE?

-Zintan people are known as travellers and people from the modest hilltop town can be found all around Libya.
+Zintan people are known as travelers and people from the modest hilltop town can be found all around Libya.

 Fighters from Zintan fought all over the country during the war and many have stayed away from home, they say, to protect oil fields and patrol the country's borders.